 If one does not renew their CAM license or CAM entity license by the upcoming license renewal deadline of July 1, 2018, one cannot operate as a CAM or CAM entity in the State of Colorado.
 Also, anyone practicing community association management without the required license can be subject to a Cease & Desist Order, and additional penalties as may be determined by the State.
 Until July 1, 2019, the Division of Real Estate has jurisdiction and authority to regulate and discipline CAM licensees.

-Any person and or entity that performs more than one community association management service (listed below) to any form of common interest community for any form of compensation must be licensed.
-Chief executive officers that do not perform community association management service are not required to be licensed.
+Any person and or entity that performs a community association management service (listed below) to any form of common interest community for any form of compensation must be licensed.

 If you are not provided compensation to provide management services for your association, then you do not need to hold a license.
 Additionally, "community association management" does not mean the performance of any clerical, ministerial, accounting, or maintenance function.
 Employees who work for a management company working under a licensed manager, individual contractors, or employees of a common interest community that perform clerical, ministerial accounting or maintenance function do not need to be licensed.